alyssanekk/final_project/README.md

 ## Health Care Facilities, Urban Areas, and Roadways (#3)

+I changed from Alajuelita to Goicoechea because of population.
+I needed a subdivision with a larger population so one closer to the capital with areound 125,000 people was a better size to show development.

 ### Population Points
 The image below demonstrates the population points in the Goicoechea region.
 Each miniscule dot is supposed to represent a person so the darker the region the more populated the area was.
 ![](Goicoechea_pop_points.png)